 During my adulthood, I have also come to realize that there will always be two facets of society, which throughout history have been diametrically opposed to one another.
 Those who can be classified as conservatives are constantly trying to prevent progressives or liberals from changing society, mainly for the better.
 Just ask, if you could, Galileo.
 I saw a great article behind the science of why some people don’t believe many scientists here: http://www.motherjones.com/politics/2011/03/denial-science-chris-mooney As bloggers and scientists fighting to right the ship on climate change, we must always keep in mind that there are large segments of the population that don’t think like we do, and strive not to be dismissive of “the other” in a democratic society.

-We will come back down to Earth and get expert opinions on how much carbon concentrations in the atmosphere would have to rise to bring down civilization as we know it.
+We will come back down to Earth and get expert opinions on how much carbon concentrations in the atmosphere would have to rise to bring down civilization as we know it on subsequent posts.

 The Climate Guy